privacygmail cleanupemail security

 • Client-side (N/A) = best

-• Same country/jurisdiction as user = good
+• Same country or jurisdiction as you = good

 • Offshore or unclear = concerning